LBNL-ETA/ROAMS/docs/implementation.md

 This particular input class has very specific opinions about how the data are formatted.
 You should look at the dummy data to ensure that your inputs are in the same form if you're experiencing problems.

 The class provides two main properties to serve as entrypoints for the `ROAMSModel` to access the underlying data:
-* `total_midstream_ch4_loss_rate` : The total rate of CH4 loss, expressed as a dimensionless and unitless ratio of `[CH4 emitted from midstream infrastructure]/[Total CH4 produced]`.
+* `total_midstream_ch4_loss_rate` : The total rate of CH<sub>4</sub> loss, expressed as a dimensionless and unitless ratio of `[CH4 emitted from midstream infrastructure]/[Total CH4 produced]`.
 It is the lesser of a state-level and national-level estimate.
 It will be a `pd.Series` with indices of `'low', 'mid', 'high'`.
-While the `'mid'` value is the computed estimate, the `'low'` and `'high'` values are estimated 95% confidence interval bounds inferred by reading and using very specific data from an input table.
+While the `'mid'` value is the computed estimate, the `'low'` and `'high'` values are estimated 95% confidence interval bounds inferred by reading and using very specific data from an input table (see below).
 * `submdl_midstream_ch4_loss_rate` : A fraction of `total_midstream_ch4_loss_rate`, representing only the portion that is presumably not aerially observable.
 It will be a `pd.Series` with indices of `'low', 'mid', 'high'`.
 While the `'mid'` value is the computed estimate, the `'low'` and `'high'` values are estimated 95% confidence interval bounds inferred by reading and using very specific data from an input table.

+With each point estimate, the 95% confidence interval is inferred by using the the 95% confidence interval for CH<sub>4</sub> and non-combustion CO2 emissions from natural gas systems (Supplementary table 3-74 in GHGI 2022), specifically the lower- and upper-bounds given as percentage changes from the average.
+These percentage differences are applied to the point estimate and represented as the lower- and upper-confidence bounds for that value.

 For more detail on unit handling, see the [unit handling section](#unit-handling).